16 Nutritious Foods To Include In Your Third Trimester Diet

 Image: IStock

-These are rich in thiamine (vitamin B1) and fiber (5).
-You can make soup, porridge (dal), or stew with cooked lentils and have it in your meals.
+Legumes, including lentils and beans, are rich in thiamine (vitamin B1), folate (iron), and fiber (5).
+You can make soup, porridge (dal), or stew with cooked lentils and beans and have them in your meals.

 Ham and vegetable salad for nutritional requirements in third trimester